mobify/mobify-code-style/css/sass-best-practices/readme.md

 //
 // Notes:
 //
 // 1.
 We see the number 1 again!
-But this note only counts for the code below and ignore the 1 above
+But this note only counts for the code below and ignores the 1 above

 .c-my-component__inner {
     display: block; // 1